ESG reporting in the real estate industry - why ESG is important for real estate developers and investors

 If your company has ESG targets, it may make sense to calculate how the new investment will affect your overall score, if any, and work with your due diligence consultant to define the metrics that are essential for you to meet your target.

-At KHR, we have extensive experience in due diligence and ESG analysis is becoming a more frequent part of our service.
-Some of our clients have developed their own requirements for the content of their ESG due diligence, but KHR can help you with a framework.
-Just as we jointly determine the reporting format we need, so that you can use our conclusions as easily and efficiently as possible in your further work.
+Host KHR we have extensive experience with due diligence investigations, and ESG analyses are increasingly becoming part of our service.
+Some of our customers have developed their own requirements for the content of their ESG due diligence, but KHR can help you with a framework.
+Similarly, we will work with you to define a reporting format so that you can make the best possible use of our conclusions in your further work.

-Whatever the format, you will typically receive a comment and/or risk rating for each focus point.
-We can estimate the cost of fixing deficiencies and making improvements, as well as the estimated savings it will bring within a given timeframe.
+Regardless of the format, you'll typically receive a comment and/or a risk rating for each focus point.
+We can assess the cost of correcting deficiencies and making improvements, as well as the estimated savings it will bring within a given timeframe.

 ESG in new build projects